How to Read Your Naka Power (Utilities) Electricity Bill

 - Fuel Adjustment Rider - This adjustment represents the difference between the total cost of the fuel and electricity purchased from other companies and those fuel costs included in the energy charge.
 It may appear as a charge or a refund as approved by the NWT Public Utilities Board.

-- Franchise Fee - This charge is approved by the NWT Public Utilities Board and paid to the municipality by Naka Power (NWT) for the right to distribute electricity within the city.
+- Franchise Fee - This charge is approved by the NWT Public Utilities Board and paid to the municipality by Naka Power (Utilities) for the right to distribute electricity within the city.

 - Territorial Power Subsidy Program (TPSP) - Offered to residential customers by the TPSP, this subsidy provides rate relief on the first 1000 kWhs used per month from Sept 1 to Mar 31 and the first 600 kWhs used per month from Apr 1 to Aug 31.
 This subsidy ensures that customers pay the same base electricity rate as Yellowknife.